GdMacmillan/GdMacmillan.github.io/_posts/2017-10-01-OpenMined_Introduction.md

 There are three necessary ingredients for AI/ML: 1. data 2. compute power 3. talent.

 Most of the research in is already publicly available.
 Open-sourced libraries, research papers and online learning make learning and teaching ML/AI accessible to most people.
 Compute power is increasing at an exponential rate (as long as Moore's law is still in effect).
-But less available and properly in need of solutions is acces to data stores.
+But less available and properly in need of solutions is access to data stores.
 Here-in lies the problem.

 Projects like OpenMind are paving the way to democratized access to data resources and allowing independent companies to keep control of their data while getting payed for it.
 Due to blockchain technology, smart contracts and Homomorphic encryption, a promising technology is available to distribute access to data, and allow model parameters or gradients be learned from batch training.
 Let's learn how it works.